wmouton/habix/README.md

-Here’s the updated documentation with the new features and changes incorporated.
-The documentation now includes details about the `habix clean` command, improved credential handling, and clearer instructions for setting up and running the tool.

----

 ![Habix Banner](/images/habix_banner.webp)

 # Habix

-Habix is a command-line tool that fetches pending tasks from Habitica and sends desktop notifications.
-It helps you stay on top of your daily tasks and to-dos by reminding you of incomplete activities.
+Habix is a command-line tool that fetches **incomplete dailies and todos** from Habitica and sends desktop notifications.
+It helps you stay on top of your daily tasks and to-dos by reminding you of outstanding activities that need your attention.

 ---

 ## Features

-- **Fetch Pending Tasks**: Retrieves your incomplete tasks from Habitica.
+- **Fetch Incomplete Dailies and Todos**: Retrieves only incomplete tasks of type `daily` and `todo` from Habitica.
-- **Desktop Notifications**: Sends notifications for unfinished tasks using `notify-send` (Linux) or native notifications (macOS).
+- **Desktop Notifications**: Sends notifications for outstanding tasks using `notify-send` (Linux) or native notifications (macOS).
 - **Secure Credential Storage**: Stores your Habitica API credentials securely in a `.env` file in the project directory.
 - **Simple CLI Commands**: Easy-to-use commands for setup, execution, and cleanup.
 - **Cross-Platform Installation**: Supports installation via Cargo and Nix.